 If any member of the family has the right to withdraw the funds in a trust, the trust is considered to be an asset and is treated like any other asset.
 If no family member has access to a trust at the current time, the trust is not considered an asset.
 If any family member receives income from the trust, the treatment of the income will depend on the method of distribution (lump sums are treated as lump-sum receipts and periodic payments are counted as income).
 If any family member establishes a non-revocable trust for the benefit of another person, the trust is considered an asset disposed of for less than fair market value.
-If the trust has been set up so that income from the trust is regularly reinvested in the trust and is not paid back to the creator, the trust is treated like any other asset disposed of for less than fair market value for two years and not taken into consideration thereafter.
+If the trust has been set up so that income from the trust is treated like any other asset disposed of for less than fair market value in the trust and is not paid back to the creator, the trust is treated like any other asset disposed of for less than fair market value for two years and not taken into consideration thereafter.

-1. Assets Owned Jointly:
+l.
+Assets Owned Jointly: